-That the draft Rule should include appropriate savings and transitional provisions.
+That the Rule should include appropriate savings and transitional provisions.
+That the Reliability Panel be required to approve NEMMCO's interim system restart standard.

 5.7 Pricing during market suspension

 NEMMCO noted in its proposal:

 As currently worded Code clause 3.14.5 can be interpreted to require NEMMCO to assess, on a trading interval by trading interval basis, what method of pricing should be adopted during a market suspension.
 Such an analysis would be inherently difficult in that it is not only an assessment of whether the current method of pricing remains practical, but also requires a "what-if" analysis as to whether a possible alternative might now be practical, the latter being an inherently a more difficult decision.
 Under extreme conditions such as a system shutdown or major IT failure that might lead to market suspension, it would be very doubtful that NEMMCO would be able to conduct such an analysis on a continuous basis.